Analysis of switching operation in quantum conveyance: Exact analysis in moving harmonic potential

-where $\Delta_{ij}^{n+1}$ is the energy gap between adiabatic states $|j\rangle$ and $|i\rangle$.
-Now let us discuss the transition at initial/final time using the exact solution in Eq.~(\ref{exact-sol}).
-The exact solutions in the regions \(t < t_1\) and \(t \geq t_1\) are respectively given by
+Instead of relying on the general adiabatic approximation discussed in Sec.~II, we can directly evaluate the transition probability at the switching point $t_1$ using the exact solution.
+The exact wavefunctions in the regions $t\le t_{1}$ and $t> t_{1}$ are respectively given by

 and